+44 (0)1372 209936

 Many organisations offering professional training, certification and accreditation already have members across the world.
 English-language certifications produced in countries like the USA, Canada, Australia and the UK are held in high regard by people in other countries and, as a result, are in high demand.

-While offering a certification or training programme in another language and/or country can create an expansion opportunity for your association and an opportunity to increase your global relevance, the journey to seizing such opportunities requires a sound strategy and the expertise to execute it.
+While translating a certification programme or training materials into another language and/or adapting it for another country can create an expansion opportunity for your association and an opportunity to increase your global relevance, the journey to seizing such opportunities requires a sound strategy and the expertise to execute it.

 The above is not an exhaustive list of all the areas for consideration.
 There are many different aspects to consider before you even get to the translation stage.
-We can help with consultation services to help you to produce a plan for moving forward with putting your certification into another language.
+We offer consultation services to help you plan the translation of a credentialling programme into another language.

-We have a wealth of experience in the translation and adaptation of all types of test, assessment and exam.
-We work for some of the leading names across a wide variety of subject areas, including the following:
+Comms Multilingual is a specialist credentialling exam translation agency with a wealth of experience in the adaptation and translation of assessments.
+We work for some of the leading names across a wide variety of subject areas, including:

 • Accounting